 Raise More with Our Top Fundraisers Badges, Prizes, and Gamification

 Successful walk-a-thon and Fun Run fundraising events hinge on the recruitment and action of a strong leadership team.
-Don’t try to go it alone – get a committee in place early to help with all of the run/walk logistics.
+Don’t try to do it alone – get a committee together early to help with all the run/walk logistics.

-Step 2: Determine Walkathon Logistics & Financial Goals
+Step 2: Determine Walkathon Logistics and Financial Goals

 This step includes determining the date and time of your fundraising walkathon, fundraising budget and goals, walk-a-thon location, and the like.
 You’ll need to recruit plenty of volunteers to help on the day of the walk.

 Peer-to-peer fundraising software is a must for walkathons.
 This is where DoJiggy comes in!
 We deliver the best, most affordable walk-a-thon fundraiser software in the industry.
 Ready to get started?

 Recruit sponsors and walkers by working within your network of supporters and by outreach and marketing efforts.
 Social media and traditional marketing and promotion efforts will raise awareness and draw participants and donors to the walk.

 One of the most important considerations when planning a walkathon is how to successfully and securely manage donations and pledges.
 Our walkathon software has you covered.

 Our peer to peer fundraising software is a robust registration and donation management platform for walk-a-thons, School Fun Runs, dog walks, and other events where individual and team participants solicit and track donations for your organization.
 Each participant manages their fundraising page, including a fundraising thermometer and social media links, and invites friends and family to support your organization through secure, online donations.
 Administrators configure the walk-a-thon website with registration fees, the types of donations accepted, prizes for top fundraisers, and much more in our powerful administration console.